valeriansaliou/sonic/README.md

 **Sonic is a fast, lightweight and schema-less search backend.
 It ingests search texts and identifier tuples, that can then be queried against.**

 Sonic can be used as a simple alternative to super-heavy and full-featured search backends such as Elasticsearch in some use-cases.
-It is capable of normalizing natural language search queries, auto-completing a search query and providing most relevant results for a query.
+It is capable of normalizing natural language search queries, auto-completing a search query and providing the most relevant results for a query.

 **🇫🇷 Crafted in Nantes, France.**